-The National Marine Fisheries Service (NMFS) issued regulations under the authority of the Tuna Conventions Act of 1950, as amended, to implement Resolution C-17-02 adopted by the Inter-American Tropical Tuna Commission (IATTC) in 2017.
-The final regulations were published in the Federal Register on April 11, 2018, page 15503 of volume 83 and become effective May 11, 2018, except for the regulations that apply to designs for fish aggregating devices, which become effective on January 1, 2019.
-These regulations will be codified in the Code of Federal Regulations at 50 CFR part 300, subpart C.
+Compliance Guide Fishing Restrictions for Tropical Tuna in the Eastern Pacific Ocean for 2021 and Fish Aggregating Device (FAD) Construction Requirements Updated January 22, 2021 issued regulations under the authority of the Tuna Conventions Act of 1950, as amended, to implement Resolution C-20-05 and C-20-06adopted by the Inter-American Tropical Tuna Commission (IATTC) in December 2020.
+The final regulations to implement C-20-05 and C-20-06 were published in the Federal Register on January 19, 2021, page 5033 of volume 86, and became effective immediately.
+This compliance guide also includes FAD construction requirements which were adopted in 2018 in Resolution C-18-05 (later amended as C-19-01) The regulations for FAD construction requirements published in the Federal Register on December 6, 2018, page 62732 of volume 83 and became effective January 7, 2019.
+These regulations are codified in the Code of Federal Regulations at 50 CFR 300, Subpart C.